catniplab/xfads/README.md

 ```

-### acknowledgements and references
+## Acknowledgements and references
-Structure of the code and configuration management was heavily inspired by the excellently written `lfads-torch` package at [https://github.com/arsedler9/lfads-torch](https://github.com/arsedler9/lfads-torch) as described in [Sedler and Pandarinath, 2023](https://arxiv.org/abs/2309.01230) \[6\].
+The structure of the code and configuration management was heavily inspired by the excellently written `lfads-torch` package at [https://github.com/arsedler9/lfads-torch](https://github.com/arsedler9/lfads-torch) as described in [Sedler and Pandarinath, 2023](https://arxiv.org/abs/2309.01230) \[6\].

 For neural latents benchmark experiments, we use reformatted versions of the mc_maze_small \[1\], mc_maze_medium \[2\], and mc_maze large \[3\] datasets.